houshuang/stian-notes/content/E--Learning-platform-for-independent-course-creators.md

 - #E #p #public
 - People use **Skillshare** or **Teachable** for things like **roam-course**s
-- ^^Why are people able to command such a premium for such courses, especially if they are mainly collections of videos?^^
+- <span class="highlight">Why are people able to command such a premium for such courses, especially if they are mainly collections of videos?</span>
 - Basically just a Youtube playlist with payment/accounts?
 Why doesn't **Youtube** offer this?
 - Others, like **Write of passage** and **BASB-course** use a custom stack - payment, membership, Zoom, mailing lists etc?
 - None of the MOOC providers (Course, EdX, Udacity) want to work with individuals (also not Minerva currently)